Cinderblook/cinderblook.github.io/content/blog/Terraform-Proxmox-VM-Deploy.md

 # Overview
 Using Terraform to deploy virtual machines in Proxmox.
 This is designed with Proxmox Virtual Environment version 7.1 in mind.

-**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Proxmox/deploy-vm) at the repository!**
+**Check out all of the configuration files on [GitHub (proxmox-deploy-vm)](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Proxmox/deploy-vm) at the repository!**

 # Purpose
 I have a Proxmox server in my homelab, and wanted to have an easier way to spin up virtual machines on an as needed basis.